 Untaxed, dumped cars are unsightly and anti-social – and take up parking space for local and visitors.
 Here is how to the abandoned and illegal vehicle cleared as quickly as possible.

 Using free online tools, you can easily find out if cars are taxed and have and MOT – revealing instantly if the vehicle is legitimately parked or should be removed and potentially crushed by the authorities.

 The benefit of using these tools to check tax, MOT and even insurance, ensure that legally parked cars are not targeted.
 Remember, no one owns a parking space on public roads so a car that’s legal cannot be prevented from parking – even if it is outside your home.

-Even if a car has no tax you can have it removed - while the owner of this historic Jaguar would not have to pay tax, it would still need to be registered (use of this image, above, does not imply it is being stored on public roads or spaces).
+Even if a car has no tax you can have it removed - while the owner of this historic Jaguar would not have to pay tax, it would still need to be registered (library image only).
 (Credit: Pxhere.com)

 As we’ve already said, just because it is parked outside your home, it does not mean the car is illegal.
 However, if you believe the car has been abandoned on the street, checking the tax is the first move.
 This is easy, instant and free – just take a note of the car’s registration number and make and model, then log on to the government’s Gov.uk website and enter the details here to check if the car has current VED.